-The Proposed Budget for the Animal Services Department includes a 43 percent increase in the general fund subsidy to support the annualization of the programs that have been implemented in FY 2014-15 and the opening and operations of a new animal shelter.
+The Adopted Budget for the Animal Services Department includes a 43 percent increase in the general fund subsidy to support the annualization of the programs that have been implemented in FY 2014-15 and the opening and operations of a new animal shelter.
 The Water and Sewer Department continues to address the issues raised in the Federal Consent Decree and other projects needed to stabilize and expand our water and sewer infrastructure.
-Residential fees for garbage and trash collection are not increased in the Proposed Budget, but fees for water and sewer services are increased by six percent for residential customers and four percent for wholesale customers to support the additional cost of debt service.
+Residential fees for garbage and trash collection are not increased in the Adopted Budget, but fees for water and sewer services are increased by six percent for residential customers and four percent for wholesale customers to support the additional cost of debt service.

-- Two additional NEAT teams are funded and an increase in roadside and median maintenance cycles is planned - Funding to expand the county's tree canopy is included - 32 positions are added in Solid Waste to reduce overtime cost and improve efficiency
+- Funding for the new Office of Resilience to support a Chief Resilience Officer and a study of the impacts of sea level rise on local infrastructure (\$375,000) has been included and the County is taking the lead in applying for our community to be a part of the 100 Resilient Cities Program sponsored by the Rockefeller Foundation - Two additional NEAT teams are funded and an increase in roadside and median maintenance cycles is planned - Funding to expand the county's tree canopy is included (\$650,000) - 32 positions are added in Solid Waste to reduce overtime cost and improve efficiency

-The Neighborhood and Infrastructure strategic area represents 32 percent of the County's overall FY 2015-16 Proposed Capital Budget (\$661.401 million).
-Funding is included for various stormwater and drainage projects, landfill closures, unsafe structures board-ups and demolition, lot clearing, and the extensive Water and Sewer Capital Development Plan.
+The Neighborhood and Infrastructure strategic area represents 32 percent of the County's overall FY 2015-16 Adopted Capital Budget (\$661.918 million).
+Funding is included for various stormwater and drainage projects, landfill closures, the purchase of fleet vehicles for Animal Services as well as the construction of a new Animal Services facility, unsafe structures board-ups and demolition, lot clearing, and the extensive Water and Sewer Capital Development Plan.